LiskHQ/lisk-contracts/documentation/staking-governance.md

 What are the consequences of pausing the countdown:

 - The voting power is boosted, i.e. increased from `lockedAmount` to `lockedAmount * (1 + remainingLockingDurationInDays/365)`.
-- The rewards paid out per day for the locking position do not decrease daily (assuming a constant total weight in the rewards contract).
-In contrast, the rewards paid out per day for an unpaused locking position decrease day by day.
+- The weight on the rewards calculation (`lockedAmount * (remainingLockingDurationInDays + 150)`) does not decrease daily (in contrast to unpaused locking positions) but remains fixed for the duration that the position remains paused.
+This results in higher staking rewards.
 - The locking position does not expire.

 ## Onchain Governance